emberjs/rfcs/0000-template.md

 What other designs have been considered?
 What is the impact of not doing this?

+This section could also include prior art, that is, how other frameworks in the same domain have solved this problem.

 # Unresolved questions

 Optional, but suggested for first drafts.
 What parts of the design are still